Tips for Visiting the Salar de Uyuni in Bolivia

 Cost

-I can only state what we paid, as all tour operators are different.
+All tour operators are different, and in a place like Bolivia, prices vary wildly, and you generally get what you pay for.
 Remember that the price will be different (it should be cheaper) if you begin your tour in Uyuni.

-If going with this particular tour group, you can now pay more for an English speaking guide ($80USD per group).
+If going with this particular tour group, you can now pay more for an English speaking guide ($100USD per group).
 You can also pay more for better accommodations, though I’m not sure what “better” means; it is Bolivia.
-We were not offered either option when we went.
+We were not offered either option when we went (which was several years ago).

 What does the price include?